linuxdeepin/unilang/README.md

 	* It is the main source in determining whether the current design of the language and an implementation (both the interpreter and the library code) of the language having defects.
 * [Implementation document of the interpreter (zh-CN)](doc/Interpreter.zh-CN.md): This document describe the design of the intpreter, which is not intended or qualified as the publicly available features in the language.
 The document also contains some descriptions about the project-specific plan of the evolution and decisions, as well as the related rationale.
 	* It is sutable for the maintainers of this project (the implementors of the interpreter) and users who want to extend the language implementation.
-* [Introduction of the language](doc/Introduction.zh-CN.md)：This document introduces the use of the language and its features.
+* [Introduction of the language (zh-CN)](doc/Introduction.zh-CN.md)：This document introduces the use of the language and its features.
 	* It is hopefully useful for beginners.
 	* All users of this project (language, interpreter and library) are recommended to read it.
-* [Fetures document](doc/Features.zh-CN.md)：This is a reference to language features as supplement to the introcuction document above.
+* [Fetures document (zh-CN)](doc/Features.zh-CN.md)：This is a reference to language features as supplement to the introcuction document above.
 There is a (still non-exhaustive) feature list and related information of how to use them.
 	* It is suitable for the end-users of the language (the developers using Unilang).
 	* Users having interested in the
 	* Users who need to have an in-depth understanding of the language and need to propose new language features are recommended read it first.